geovistory/.github/DONE_RULES.md

 - [Dev](#dev-issues): Development issues (worth a peer review on each step)
 - [Content](#content): Issues related to website content (new pages, texts, videos, ...)

+To express the category of an issue, we use labels [minor, ops, dev, content]

 ## Minor Issues

 Specification done rules: